robaone/source-pub/PracticalEmailManagement/README.md

 11. Set description as `DEV`, Execute as `Me` and Who has access as `Only myself`.
 12. Press `Deploy`.
 13. Copy the deployment id and store it on the GitHub secret, `PRACTICAL_EMAIL_MANAGEMENT_DEPLOYMENT_ID_DEV`.
+14. Create a new script by typing the following command from this folder.  `npx clasp create --type "web app" --title "PracticalEmailManagement-PROD" --rootDir src`

 ## Deployment workflow